-Finding an available name isn't enough, however, since you also need to register your domain name with a domain name system (DNS) registrar.
+Finding an available name isn't enough, though, since you also need to register your domain name with a domain name system (DNS) registrar.
 In some cases, your registrar can also be your web hosting service, but this isn't required — you can choose to host and register your site with different providers.

-But what happens if you want to change your domain registrar?
-Maybe they've suddenly increased their prices, or your site is taking more time to load.
-Maybe you've found a better deal somewhere else and prefer to consolidate multiple domains under a single DNS registrar.
+You may want to initiate a domain transfer for a number of reasons.
+Maybe your current registrar has suddenly increased their prices, or your website is taking more time to load.
+Or, maybe you've found a better deal somewhere else and prefer to consolidate multiple domains under a single DNS registrar.

-No matter the reason, we've got you covered.
+Whatever the reason, we've got you covered.
 Here's a step-by-step guide on how to transfer a domain.

 How to Transfer a Domain